Hurricane Rick (2009): United States

-Records and intensity forecasts
+Distinctions and intensity forecasts

 On October 17, Hurricane Rick was classified a Category 5 hurricane, becoming the first in the eastern Pacific basin since Hurricane Kenna in 2002 and the first east of the International Date Line since Hurricane Ioke in 2006.
 The storm also became the thirteenth cyclone of this intensity east of the International Date Line since official records in the Eastern Pacific began in 1949.
 Shortly after being upgraded to Category 5 status, Rick attained its peak intensity with winds of 180 mph and a barometric pressure of 906 mbar, making it the second-strongest hurricane ever recorded in the East Pacific, surpassing Kenna.
 Only Hurricane Linda of 1997 was stronger than Rick, with minimum pressure of 902 mbar.
 Hurricane Patricia in 2015 later far surpassed both Rick and Linda, attaining a pressure of 872 mbar (hPa; 872 mbar).
 It also became the second storm in the basin to have sustained winds of 180 mph or higher, the first being Linda with 185 mph winds.
 Patricia surpassed both with 215 mph winds.

 Upon being declared a tropical depression on October 15, computer forecasting models already anticipated the likelihood of rapid intensification due to the unusually favorable environmental conditions ahead of the system.
 The Hurricane Weather Research and Forecasting model (HWRF) showed the storm attaining a minimum pressure below 900 mbar (hPa; 900 mbar), an intensity not attained by any Eastern Pacific hurricane on record at the time.
 The Statistical Hurricane Intensity Prediction Scheme (SHIPS) rapid intensification index, a storm's probability of intensifying by 35 mph or more within 24 hours, was set at 60%.
 This percentage quickly increased to 82% several hours later, 11 times higher than the sample mean.
 The official forecast from the NHC by their second advisory stated that Rick would become a Category 4 hurricane by October 19; however, they mentioned that due to the favorable environment, the storm could intensify faster than forecast.
 Once Rick had become a Category 2 storm on October 16, the NHC increased their forecast peak intensity to 145 mph, a mid-range Category 4 hurricane.

 The first mention of Rick possibly becoming a Category 5 hurricane was in the seventh discussion released by the NHC on October 17.
 In their advisory, it was noted that the storm had a 10% chance of reaching this intensity within 36 hours.
 Several hours after this advisory was released, a special update advisory was issued.
 This new advisory placed the peak intensity of Rick just below Category 5 status, with maximum winds of 155 mph.
 It was not until the late morning hours of October 17 that the NHC officially anticipated the storm to attain Category 5 status.
 Upon attaining winds of 180 mph, Rick was forecast to peak with winds of 185 mph, which would have tied the record (at the time) intensity set by Hurricane Linda.